 IRS E-File Rejection Grace Period

 Filing your taxes online lets you do your taxes on your time.
 But what if you complete your taxes by the due date and an issue causes your e-file to be rejected?
-If you receive a rejection of your e-filed return on April 16, the IRS gives you a rejection grace period of five days (until April 20) to refile a timely filed rejected return.
+If you receive a rejection of your e-filed return by the day after the filing deadline (usually April 15), the IRS gives you a rejection grace period of five days to refile a timely filed rejected return.